Yuelioi/docs.yuelili.com/src/content/docs/en/ai-scripting/jsobjref/PluginItems.md

+---
+title: PluginItems
+---
 # PluginItems

 `app.activeDocument.pluginItems`

 #### Description

-A collection of [PluginItem](./PluginItem.md) objects in a document.
+A collection of [PluginItem](.././PluginItem) objects in a document.

 See [Copying a plug-in item](PluginItem.md#copying-a-plug-in-item).